 - 1/4 cup Prana On plant-based protein powder (this brand works best in this recipe)

 - Toasted coconut flakes

 - Activated buckwheat groats

 - Run the frozen Açai Pack under hot water for a few seconds, break it into pieces and place in a high-speed blender with the remaining ingredients.

 - Pour the mixture into a bowl and sprinkle over your desired toppings.
 Enjoy straight away!

-** The Prana plant-based protein powders are natural and only sweetened with stevia.
+The Prana On plant-based protein powders are natural and sweetened with stevia.
 I used the Himalayan Salted Caramel flavour, but the Vanilla or Chocolate flavours would also work well.